 Serve with corn bread and onions for garnish.

 Whenever we have cornbread, it usually brings up a crazy conversation.
 How do you eat YOUR cornbread?
 Growing up, my mom (Nana) would butter hers and eat it like a roll with her meal.
 My dad and I would crumble ours into a bowl, add just enough milk to make it moist, and sprinkle a bit of sugar on top.
 Then, we’d eat it with a spoon.
-When I met Don, he thought it was the weirdest thing ever.
+I also add sugar to my cornbread when making it, so it is slightly sweet.
 Do you eat your cornbread weird?
 Share in the comments!